RawkodeAcademy/RawkodeAcademy/projects/website/src/pages/pricing.md

 **Hourly rates start at 400 USD.**

-I like to be completely transparent, as I'm a terrible negotiator.
-I will bring this pricing down a little depending on the number of hours and term of commitment.

 We have a few different options for you to choose from.

 ## Retainer Model (Preferred)